-Many log home owners are switching to composite decking as a low-maintenance alternative to traditional deck building materials.
-With the field expanding rapidly, every manufacturer offers their own unique mix of materials, polymers and additives with corresponding variations in strength and durability, wear and mold resistance and code requirements.
+Many log homeowners are switching to composite decking as a low-maintenance alternative to traditional deck building materials.
+With the field expanding rapidly, every manufacturer offers its own unique mix of materials, polymers, and additives with corresponding variations in strength and durability, wear and mold resistance, and code requirements.
 It’s important to understand the different products and to get the one you want for your decking.

 The advantages are clear:

-It Doesn’t Check or Split -- Solid lumber expands and contracts with heat and especially moisture content in the air.
-During the course of a year the deck wood experiences a large range of internal stresses from this cycle of heat and cold, wet and dry.
+It Doesn’t Check or Split - Solid lumber expands and contracts with the heat and especially moisture content in the air.
+During the course of a year, the deck wood experiences a large range of internal stresses from this cycle of heat and cold, wet and dry.
 Over time the solid lumber develops cracks and checks that allow water and dirt to accumulate.

-It’s Green -- Using composites offers a way to build green by utilizing recycled content to varying degrees.
+It’s Green - Using composites offers a way to build green by utilizing recycled content to varying degrees.
 Some manufacturers add recycled wood, some add recycled plastic and some do both.
-With wood-plastic decking expected to comprise 25% of all residential decking sales by 2011, this can offer significant green building advantages.
+With wood-plastic decking expected to comprise 25% of all residential decking sales, this can offer significant green building advantages.

 What about the disadvantages?